CSI 2101 : Discrete Structures

 Tutorials, Homeworks, and Quizzes

 Homeworks won't be graded.
-They will be issued on Friday and discussed in tutorial on the following Thursday.
+They will be issued on Friday and discussed in tutorial on the following Tuesday.
 Try your hand at the homework beforehand and come to tutorial prepared to discuss it.

 A short quiz with a single question related to the homework will be given out in the first 15 minutes of the subsequent tutorial.